giavudangle/pook-book-server/README.md

    - Each of the Products will be identified by ID & Title
    - User can add any products to favorite

+#### System Analysis 🚀
+ Authentication
+  - Allow any customer can register to become a member.
+  - Allow user request to get a new password ( forgot password )
+  - Auto sends email when customers register, order successfully, or request to get a new password.
+  - Users (both customers and the admin ) will be logged out if inactive for 20 minutes.
+  - Allow customers and admins to log in as FaceID, TouchID
+- Profile
+  - Allow customers to update their information.
+  - Allow customers to upload their profile picture.
+- Product
+  - Show a listing of available products
+  - Products are to be displayed in ascending alphabetical order by title (default).
+  - Each product will list the following from top to bottom
+  - Allow user view product detail, add to cart or wish lish if they want.
+  - Allow customer search product with given term keyword
+  - Product detail will show title, image, description , author and price ...
+- Shopping Cart
+  - Anyone can add one or more products to the shopping cart.
+- Wish List
+  - Anyone can add one or more products to the wishlist.
+- Checkout
+  - Checkout is only available to logged-in customers.
+A user that is not logged in as a customer is given a chance to log in
+  - Member customers may pick a promotion code to apply (in progress ).
+  - Only one promotion code may be used per purchase (in progress ).
+  - The promotion is a fixed value discount that is to be applied to an entire order (in progress ).
+  - The discount is specified by the admin at the time of the promotion’s creation or most recent update/edit (in progress ).
+- Payment
+  - Users can choose two payment methods between COD (Cash On Delivery ) and Online Payment ( Mastercard, Visa, American Express ) via Stripe.
+  - Log / record / tracking the transaction.
+  - Push notification when the transaction successful.
+- Tracking
+  - Users can track their orders
+  - Orders will be displayed by list
+  - Each order contain ID,Date,List products and Order Status
+- Contact
+  - Users can intertract with Pook Book via Phone Call,Instagram,Facebook Messenger.
+  - Users can follow PookBook via Facebook, Youtube, Skype.

 ## 🚀 API DOCS